AmarnathMurugan/amarnathmurugan.github.io/_projects/graphics.md

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/tt2cDm?gui=true&t=10&paused=true&muted=false" allowfullscreen ></iframe>
 </p>

-After watching Pixar's Soul and reading the [paper](https://graphics.pixar.com/library/SoulVolumetricChars/paper.pdf) on their pipeline for rendering volumetric characters, I used SDF's & volumetric raymarching to create a shader that renders an animated 22 from the movie.
+After watching Pixar's Soul and reading the [paper](https://graphics.pixar.com/library/SoulVolumetricChars/paper.pdf) on their pipeline for rendering volumetric characters, I used SDFs & volumetric raymarching to create a shader that renders an animated 22 from the movie.
 Press play and use the same controls as that of the fractals.
 Additionally, clicking and dragging would control the eyes.

 <p style="text-align:center">
 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/NsjGRt?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>